sdolgin/fta-liftandshift-dcmigration/doc/overview.md

 >**Note**: The Assess & Select Workload milestone and the Design and Build the Landing Zone milestone can optionally be ran in parallel.

 ## [**Replication of Migration Waves Milestone**](./replication.md)
-During this phase, a subnet of migration waves identified will be enabled for replication using a phased approach to adapt to current available bandwidth and ensure healthy replication.
+During this phase, a subset of migration waves identified will be enabled for replication using a phased approach to adapt to current available bandwidth and ensure healthy replication.

 ## [**End to End Test Migration Wave Milestone**](./testing.md)
 During this phase, typically missed but important, each migration wave identified during the Assess & Select Workload milestone is tested in Azure prior to the final cutover.
 Various test cases will be discussed during the presentation.